 How to cut PVC pipe at home without tools?

-Cutting PVC is simple even without an electronic citing machine; you need a handsaw.
-Just keep the PVC pipe stationed at a height, hold one side using your hand, and start cutting; it’s that simple.
+Cutting PVC is simple without an electronic citing machine; you need a handsaw.
+Just keep the PVC pipe at a height, hold one side with your hand, and start cutting; it’s that simple.
 The whole process can be messy, but you can use any saw to get good results.

 Suggested Read –